-All proposed works for domestic stock should be in line with standard and specification guidelines issued by SEAI such as the Better Energy Homes Scheme Contractor Code of Practice (incorporating SR54 for retrofit works) and with current building regulations.
+All proposed works for home energy upgrades should comply with the relevant standard and specification guidelines for the energy upgrades; the Better Energy Homes Scheme Contractor Code of Practice (incorporating SR54 for retrofit works), Domestic Technical Standard & Specification, Solar PV Code of Practice and with current building regulations.

-All Contractors working on Communities Energy Grant scheme domestic upgrades must be a registered Better Energy Home (BEH) Contractor where the works completed are similar to BEH measures.
-Where PV installs are being included the installers must comply with the same standards as apply under the SEAI's Solar Electricity Grant.
-Other measures which are to be deployed must comply with any SEAI requirement pertaining to that measure at the time of install.
+All contractors working on Communities Energy Grant scheme domestic upgrades must be registered for the specific measure to either the Better Energy Home scheme (BEH) or solar PV scheme.
+Other measures which are to be deployed must comply with any SEAI requirement about that measure at the time of installation.

-Domestic Contractors will apply and fully comply with the Better Energy Homes Scheme Contractors Code of Practice, QADP, Standards and Specification Guidelines for all measures covered under that scheme, including Heat pumps.
-Installers of PV must comply with the SEAI Solar Electricity Grant requirements.
-For the avoidance of doubt, the applicable version of the above is the one which is in force and as published on the SEAI website at the time the work or service is carried out when undertaking any works or services in respect of which funding is claimed pursuant to this Agreement.
+The applicable version of the above is the one which is in force and as published on the SEAI website at the time the work or service is carried out when undertaking any works or services in respect of which funding is claimed under the scheme.

 A Technical Helpdesk for domestic contractors is available at 01 277 6977.
-The following technical requirements should be noted
+The following technical requirements should be noted.

 - a) A pre- and post-works BER is required to be carried out for all properties.
-Local Authorities will be required to submit 10 Pre BERs to meet the application criteria only. - b) Evidence that the pre-works BERs have been completed should be submitted to SEAI before any interim payments can be made - c) Final post work BERs must be at least a B2 rating (Subject to Part L requirements).
-Post BERs of B3 and C1 may only be acceptable with prior approval from SEAI.
-All domestic buildings completed must deliver a minimum BER uplift of 100 kWh/m2/yr this minimum standard cannot be waved under any circumstances.
+Local Authorities will be required to submit 10 pre-works BERs to meet the application criteria only.
+Please note if a Pre BER is older than five years, a new Pre BER will be required to be published.
+Please retain the published BER Certificate, Advisory Report and Dwelling Report associated with the Pre BER publication. - b) Evidence that the pre-works BERs have been completed shall be submitted to SEAI before any interim payments. - c) Final post-work BERs must be at least a B2 rating.
+Post-works BERs of B3 and C1 may only be acceptable with prior approval from SEAI.
+All domestic buildings completed must deliver a minimum BER uplift of 100 kWh/m2/yr.

-Where a BER Audit determines that a minimum BER Rating specified in the grant agreement has not been achieved and that the BER Assessment is to be revoked, SEAI will require that:
+Where a BER Audit determines that a minimum BER rating or minimum energy uplift specified in the grant agreement has not been achieved and that the BER Assessment is to be revoked, SEAI will require that:

-- remedial works are undertaken to achieve the specified BER rating and - a new BER Assessment is published which meets the requirements d) Where significant retrofits are proposed for energy poor, Housing Association or Local Authority homes, a funding model should be submitted outlining how the tenant will contribute to the cost if applicable.
+- remedial works are undertaken to achieve the specified BER rating and - a new BER Assessment is published which meets the requirements.